Is your non-profit organization getting its fair share of the market returns?

 Many non-profit investors and donors in publicly held securities have not earned reasonable returns in relation to the rewards and associated risks.

 Probably not – but why?
-The primary reasons are high/unnecessary fees and subjectivity (greed, fear, euphoria, hubris, etc.).
+The primary reasons are persistent subjectivity, egregious annual fees, and the current status of America’s financial system.

 Secondary reasons for poor performance are: